jctp/james-mblab-clothes-female/README.md

 To see the contents of this package, see Contents.txt.

 # Download
-**DOWNLOAD LINK TO BE ADDED SHORTLY**
+**Download the package using the .zip option under the green Code button, or clone using git.**

 Download the .zip file and unpack in a suitable location.
 To add an item of clothing to your scene, use the append option under File in Blender and select from the Objects category.
-Textures are provided in PNG and GIMP XCF files for modification if required.
+Textures are packed in the main .blend file but are provided in PNG and GIMP XCF files for modification if required.

 # Current Issues
 These assets are (as of April 2021) in an extremely early stage of development.
 Current issues are as follows: